Pressurized water reactor: Control

-The control rods can also be used to compensate for nuclear poison inventory and to compensate for nuclear fuel depletion.
+The control rods can also be used to compensate for so-called nuclear poison inventory and to compensate for nuclear fuel depletion.
 However, these effects are more usually accommodated by altering the primary coolant boric acid concentration.

 In contrast, BWRs have no boron in the reactor coolant and control the reactor power by adjusting the reactor coolant flow rate.

 Advantages

 PWR reactors are very stable due to their tendency to produce less power as temperatures increase; this makes the reactor easier to operate from a stability standpoint.

 PWR turbine cycle loop is separate from the primary loop, so the water in the secondary loop is not contaminated by radioactive materials.

 PWRs can passively scram the reactor in case offsite power is lost to immediately stop the primary nuclear reaction.
 The control rods are held by electromagnets and fall by gravity when current is lost; full insertion safely shuts down the primary nuclear reaction.

 PWR technology is favoured by nations seeking to develop a nuclear navy; the compact reactors fit well in nuclear submarines and other nuclear ships.

 PWRs are the most deployed type of reactor globally, allowing for a wide range of suppliers of new plants and parts for existing plants.
-Due to long experience with their operation they are the closest thing to mature technology that exists in nuclear energy.
+Due to long experience with their operation, they are the most mature technology in nuclear energy.

-PWRs - depending on type - can be fueled with MOX-fuel and/or the Russian Remix Fuel (which has a lower ^{239}Pu and a higher ^{235}U content than "regular" U/Pu MOX-fuel) allowing for a (partially) closed nuclear fuel cycle.
+PWRs, depending on type, can be fueled with MOX-fuel and/or the Russian Remix Fuel (which has a lower ^{239}Pu and a higher ^{235}U content than "regular" U/Pu MOX-fuel) allowing for a (partially) closed nuclear fuel cycle.

 Water is a nontoxic, transparent, chemically unreactive (by comparison with e.g. NaK) coolant that is liquid at room temperature which makes visual inspection and maintenance easier.
-It is also easy and cheap to obtain unlike heavy water or even nuclear graphite.
+It is also easy and inexpensive to obtain unlike heavy water or even nuclear graphite.

 Compared to reactors operating on natural uranium, PWRs can achieve a relatively high burnup.
-A typical PWR will exchange a quarter to a third of its fuel load every 18-24 months and have maintenance and inspection, that requires the reactor to be shut down, scheduled for this window.
+A typical PWR will exchange a quarter to a third of its fuel load every 18–24 months and have maintenance and inspection, that requires the reactor to be shut down, scheduled for this window.
 While more uranium ore is consumed per unit of electricity produced than in a natural uranium fueled reactor, the amount of spent fuel is less with the balance being depleted uranium whose radiological danger is lower than that of natural uranium.